xwu/xwu-swift-numerics/numeric-protocols.md

 > realistic prospect, as promotion would then be expressible using generic
 > constraints (e.g., `func + <T, U>(lhs: T, rhs: U) -> U where T: FixedWidthInteger, U: FixedWidthInteger, T.bitWidth < U.bitWidth`).

-These operators behave as intended with concrete types. __However, integer comparisons in generic algorithms behave differently.
+These heterogeneous operators behave as intended with concrete types. __However, integer comparisons in generic algorithms behave differently.
 If one operand in a generic context is a literal, overload resolution will favor heterogeneous comparison with `IntegerLiteralType` over homogeneous comparison.__

 > The same problem would occur in a nongeneric context but for _two_ hacks: (1)